-- (a) first, from Gross Principal Collections (see sections 7.9 and 7.10); and - (b) second, from drawings under the Redraw Facility (see section 8.2(c)), to the extent each is available.
+- (a) first, from Gross Principal Collections (see sections 7.8 and 7.9); and - (b) second, from drawings under the Redraw Facility (see section 8.2(c)), to the extent each is available.
 If a Redraw is funded out of Gross Principal Collections or the Approved Seller is reimbursed for a Redraw, the obligation of the Borrower to repay the amount of the Redraw becomes an asset of the Trust.

-If Gross Principal Collections are insufficient to fund Redraws or to reimburse the Approved Seller for Redraws funded by it, the Trustee may be able to draw down on a standby facility provided by the Redraw Facility Provider up to a total amount equal to the facility limit, being A\$27,500,000 as at the Closing Date (see section 8.2).
+If Gross Principal Collections are insufficient to fund Redraws or to reimburse the Approved Seller for Redraws funded by it, the Trustee may be able to draw down on a standby facility provided by the Redraw Facility Provider up to a total amount equal to the Redraw Limit at the time (see section 8.2 for further detail).